MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-sf.md

     ![Screenshot showing how to enable transcription in Teams admin center ](media/enable-transcription-teams.png "Screenshot showing how to enable transcription in Teams admin center.")

-## Step 4: Verify users have the right security roles
+## Step 4: Confirm users have the right security roles

 Sales Copilot applies your organization's existing CRM access controls and user permissions.
 Administrators must have correct permissions to customize their CRM systems, and users must have the correct permissions to view, update, and create records in their CRM systems from Sales Copilot.